tonyspiro/tonyspiro.com-react/README.md

 Go to [http://localhost:8000](http://localhost:8000)

 ### About the App
 This app uses React and the flux pattern to build a single page application.
-React Router is used to perform the navigation between pages and the server.js file allows for the refresh of pages to render properly.
+React Router is used to perform the navigation between pages.
+When running ```npm start``` this boots a node server that allows for the pages to render properly when loaded in from a url or on page refresh.